teksavant/teksavant.github.io/_posts/2015-06-12-add-rss-to-jekyll-blog.markdown

     url: http://teksavant.com`
  </li>

- <li><p>Create a feed.xml file in root directory of your project.
-To see the proper layout of root directory go to <a href="https://github.com/teksavant/teksavant.github.io">my website's git repository.</a> Then add the following code in it.</p>
+ <li>Create a feed.xml file in root directory of your project.
+To see the proper layout of root directory go to <a href="https://github.com/teksavant/teksavant.github.io">my website's git repository.</a> Then add the following code in it.
    <div style="width: 80%; margin: 10px auto;"><img src="/assets/blog-img/rssxmlcode.jpg" alt=""></div>
  </li>